st3w4r/metalsmith-blocks-list/Readme.md

-# Metalsmith Blocs-list Plugin
+# Metalsmith Blocks List Plugin

-Organise blocks trought list and contat all blocks to build page.
+Organise blocks through list and concat all blocks to build page.